Yes, we all know what the saying is supposed to be. For every door closed, there’s that open window, right?

 What if the window—or windows—you thought were opening, suddenly crash shut and lock and then someone pours paint down the track to seal it tight.

 Yes, we had a home with windows like that—Those old-fashioned ones with rope-sashes, only the ropes wouldn’t work because the pulley holes were no longer holes, just solid latex.
-Talk about fun, especially when the summer heat rises—one of the hottest on record for the area—and the air conditioner doesn’t work.
-Not sure who thought that was a good idea!
+Talk about fun, especially when the summer heat surged and the air conditioner didn’t work.
+Not sure who thought that was a good idea.

 But what happens when that’s not just your brick and mortar house, but your life.
 You have hopes.
 You have dreams.
 You think an opportunity is opening, and suddenly the door slams shut, and you’re just thankful it didn’t catch you in the nose—unless, of course, it did.